Md-Sikanderr/SQL-PORTFOLIA-PROJECT-1/README.md

 # SQL-PORTFOLIA-PROJECT-1

-# Overview of my project
+# Overview of this project
 In this SQL project I analyze Census 2011 data in MySQL Workbench where i write some SQL queries to find hidden pattern and genrate some useful insights inside the data.

 # About dataset